mona-actions/gh-repo-stats/README.md

-                                    If a timeout occurs, reduce this value -e, --extra-page-size         : Set the pagination size for subsequent, paginated GraphQL queries - defaults to 20 If a timeout occurs, reduce this value -o, --org                     : Name of the GitHub Organization to be analyzed
-    -O, --output                  : Determine the output.
-Can either be "CSV" or "Table" Default: CSV
+                                    If a timeout occurs, reduce this value -e, --extra-page-size         : Set the pagination size for subsequent, paginated GraphQL queries - defaults to 20 If a timeout occurs, reduce this value -o, --org                     : Name of the GitHub Organization to be analyzed -O, --output                  : Determine the output.
+Can either be "CSV" or "Table" Default: CSV -rl, --repo-list              : Path to a file with a list of repositories to scan, one per line, newline delimited
 ```
 ## How to run